avaneev/biteopt/README.md

 converge in 400 iterations or less, at 10<sup>-6</sup> precision.

-Each run may generate an equally-usable candidate solution (not necessarily having the least cost), in practice the researcher may select solution from any run based on his/her own considerations.
+Each run may generate an equally-usable candidate solution (not necessarily having the least cost), so the researcher may select solution from any run based on his/her own considerations.
 In this light, it may be incorrect to assume that least-performing runs are "wasted".
-In practice, least-performing runs may give more acceptable parameter values within the search space in comparison to the best-performing runs.
+In practice, least-performing runs may give more acceptable parameter values within the search space compared to the best-performing runs.

 Note that derivative-free optimization methods in general provide "asymptotic" solutions for complex functions.
-Thus it is reasonable to expect that BiteOpt gives an optimal solution with some tolerance only.
-Given a large enough function evaluation budget, BiteOpt usually does find an optimal solution which is cross-checked with several other solvers, but a solution of a new unexplored function must be treated as "asymptotically" optimal.
+Thus it is reasonable to assume that BiteOpt gives an optimal solution with some implicit tolerance factor.
+Given a large enough function evaluation budget, BiteOpt usually does find an optimal solution which can be cross-checked with other solvers, but a solution of a new unexplored function must be treated as "asymptotically optimal".

 ## Limitations ##